peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  format, as in the ToJSONString method, and writes that string to a data stream in UTF-8.
 If the CBOR object contains CBOR maps, or is a CBOR map, the keys to the map are written out to the JSON string in an undefined order.
-The example code given in <see cref='PeterO.Cbor.CBORObject.ToJSONString(PeterO.Cbor.JSONOptions)'/>
+The example code given in
+ <b>PeterO.Cbor.CBORObject.ToJSONString(PeterO.Cbor.JSONOptions)</b>
  can be used to write out certain keys of a CBOR map in a given order to a JSON string.